canndrew/netsim/docs/03_routing.md

 ## Client node

-In this example instead of constructing and sending packet manually we will create another virtual device and make it send packets to the server.
-From netsim perspective client node is identical to server node, so API is the same.
-Except client behaves differently, so it's device function is also different:
+In this example instead of constructing and sending a packet manually we will create another virtual device and make it send packets to the server.
+From netsim's perspective the client node is identical to the server node, so the API is the same.
+The client behaves differently though, so the callback it's given is also different:

 ```rust
 let client_recipe = node::ipv4::machine(|ip| {